syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Serialization.md

 ### Exporting a Symbol Group

-In Stencil, the `ExportGroup` method allows you to export SymbolGroups.
-By providing the symbol group names as parameters to this method, you can save the SymbolGroups to a stream, preserving all their properties for easy sharing or future use.
+In Stencil, the [ExportGroup](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_ExportGroup_System_IO_Stream_System_String___) method allows you to export SymbolGroups.
+By providing the symbol group names as parameters to this method, you can save the specified SymbolGroups to a stream, preserving all their properties for easy sharing or future use.
 Here is a simple code example showing how to export the symbol groups:

 {% tabs %}
 {% highlight C# %}